(this page was last updated in July 2021)

 PIPA 2021 nominee.

 Geovanni Lima is a visual artist and performer, researcher and educator, who works from the investigation of the relationships between body, society and subjectivities, articulating questions about the markers that his body suffers as a black man, in close dialogue with his memorial collections and within a conception of performance that connects his trajectory as an artist with his biography.
-Master in Visual Arts by the State University of Campinas (Unicamp) and graduated in Visual Arts by the Federal University of Espírito Santo (UFES), he is part of several art events, such as the XI Encuentro Internacional of the Hemispheric Institute, of New York University (NYU) (2019); p.ARTE number 42, from the Performance Art Platform in Brazil (2019); and the Corpus Urbis Residence and Festival – 4th edition – Oiapoque/AP, conducted by Coletivo Tenso(A)tivo with funds from Rumos Itaú Cultural (2018).
+He is a PhD student and holds a master’s degree in Visual Arts from the State University of Campinas (Unicamp) and a bachelor’s degree in Visual Arts from the Federal University of Espírito Santo (UFES), and he takes part in several art events, such as the XI Encuentro Internacional of the Hemispheric Institute, of New York University (NYU) (2019); p.ARTE number 42, from the Performance Art Platform in Brazil (2019); and the Corpus Urbis Residence and Festival – 4th edition – Oiapoque/AP, conducted by Coletivo Tenso(A)tivo with funds from Rumos Itaú Cultural (2018).
 As a cultural producer, he is one of the proponents of the Performe-se – Performance Festival (2015, 2017) projects and coordinates the Lacração Festival – Art and Culture LGBTQIA+ (2019, 2021), both held in Espírito Santo.

 Video produced by Do Rio Filmes exclusively for PIPA 2021:

 “Exercícios pra se lembrar, Rei da Primavera”, 2018-2021.
 Duration: 4’45”

 “O que te diz meu corpo?”, 2016.
 Duration: 4’45”